• Ingredient Transparency

 ExcipientSweetenerPowdersLozengesGummies

 Major allergen.
 May appear in specific enzyme products such as lysozyme.
-If egg-free is needed, confirm on label.
+If egg-free is needed, confirm on the label.

 Allergen